jia200x/RIOT/doc/memos/rdm-draft-alamos-ieee802154-radio-hal.md

     int (*prepare)(ieee802154_dev_t *dev, iolist_t *pkt);

     /**
-     * @brief Transmit a preloaded packet
+     * @brief Transmit a preloaded packet.
      *
      * @pre the PHY state is @ref IEEE802154_TRX_STATE_TX_ON and the packet
      *      is already in the framebuffer.